oracle/terraform-provider-oci/website/docs/d/database_exascale_db_storage_vaults.html.markdown

 The following arguments are supported:

+* `attached_shape_attributes` - (Optional) A filter to return only Exadata Database Storage Vaults which match the given attachedShapeAttributes or has null attachedShapeAttributes
+* `attached_shape_attributes_not_equal_to` - (Optional) A filter to return only Exadata Database Storage Vaults which do not match the given attachedShapeAttributes
 * `cluster_placement_group_id` - (Optional) A filter to return only resources that match the given cluster placement group ID exactly.
 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 The match is not case sensitive.
 * `exadata_infrastructure_id` - (Optional) A filter to return only list of Vaults that are linked to the exadata infrastructure Id.
 * `state` - (Optional) A filter to return only Exadata Database Storage Vaults that match the given lifecycle state exactly.
+* `vm_cluster_count_greater_than_or_equal_to` - (Optional) A filter to return only Exadata Database Storage Vaults with associated Exadata VM Clusters greater than or equal to the given count
+* `vm_cluster_count_less_than_or_equal_to` - (Optional) A filter to return only Exadata Database Storage Vaults with associated Exadata VM Clusters less than or equal to the given count

 ## Attributes Reference